aristohyun/aristohyun.github.io/_posts/2021-08-08- Logistic-Regression.md

 # Logistic Regression

+- logistic regression is actually a very simple neural network.

 ~~~ python
 # Join a sequence of arrays along an row axis.
 X = np.concatenate((x_l[204:409], x_l[822:1027] ), axis=0) # from 0 to 204 is zero sign and from 205 to 410 is one sign